Decision-Neuroscience-Lab/coding-workshop-material/Intro-to-Markdown-and-Pandoc.md

 You can download Pandoc [here](https://github.com/jgm/pandoc/releases/tag/1.19.2.1), and installation instructions can be found [here](http://pandoc.org/installing.html).
 You can even use Pandoc [in your browser](http://pandoc.org/try/) without installing it on your computer, although the browser version only converts between a limited number of file types.

 Pandoc uses the command line, which means that it does not have a graphical interface.
 A guide to using pandoc can be found [here](http://pandoc.org/getting-started.html).
 Most conversions can be done with a single command, as shown in this [list of examples](http://pandoc.org/demos.html).
-The list of examples contains links to the original and converted files, so you can see what your converted files will look like.
+This list contains links to the original and converted files, so you can see what your converted files might look like.

 As an example, you can convert this markdown file into a Microsoft Word .docx document by doing the following: